Mindful/cardbuilder/README.md

 ### Is this like [genanki](https://github.com/kerrickstaley/genanki)?

-No, `genanki` is a great library and `cardbuilder` depends on it to output Anki decks, but the two packages serve different purposes. `genanki` is specifically for taking data and transforming it into the format that Anki uses, while `cardbuilder` attempts to simplify the process of going from a list of words to a set of complete flashcards with all the required information.
+No, `genanki` is a great library and Cardbuilder depends on it to output Anki decks, but the two packages serve different purposes. `genanki` is specifically for taking data and transforming it into the format that Anki uses, while Cardbuilder attempts to simplify the process of going from a list of words to a set of complete flashcards with all the required information.